skumarvr/CQRS-Mediatr/Readme.md

-# Tech Challenge

-Create a single page application (SPA) using Angular9, .Net Core Web API, EF Core 6 and MySQL.
+A single page application (SPA) using Angular9, .Net Core Web API, EF Core 6 and MySQL, deployed using docker.

 ## Solution